YoannPa/BiocompR/README.md

 * `ggcoverage()` - Plots an annotated barplot.
 * `ggcraviola()` - Draws a craviola plot (half-splitted and percentile-binned violin plot).
 * `ggdend()` - Creates a dendogram in ggplot2.
+* `ggdensity_map` - Plots a density color map from a matrix or a molten data.frame.
 * `ggeigenvector()` - Creates an eigenvector plot using ggplot2.
 * `ggpanel.corr()` - Plots results of correlation test between a single variable and multiple others as jittered scatter plot divided into 4 different panels.
 * `ggvolcano.corr()` - Plots results of correlation test between a single variable and multiple others as volcano plot.